 ON THIS PAGE: You will read about your child’s medical care after treatment for PPB is finished and why this follow-up care is important.
 Use the menu to see other pages.

 Care for children diagnosed with PPB does not end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
+Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for PPB should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.
-Recommendations for follow-up care according to the risk of possible late effects of treatment have been developed by the Children's Oncology Group and can be found at CureSearch.org.
+Recommendations for follow-up care according to the risk of possible late effects of treatment have been developed by the Children's Oncology Group and can be found at CureSearch.org, a separate website.

 Learn more about the importance of follow-up care.